iarsystems/ewlaunch/README.md

 # EWlaunch

-__EWlaunch__ lets you select the version of _IAR Embedded Workbench_ to use with any given workspace:
+__EWlaunch__ lets you select which version of _IAR Embedded Workbench_ to use with any given workspace:

 ![ewlaunch-demo](ewlaunch.png)

-This is useful when you have multiple versions of _IAR Embedded Workbench_ installed, to work around the operating system's file extension association limitation.
 Once a version is selected, the choice can be stored in a corresponding `<workspace>.custom_argvars` file.
-When this option is used, the next time the workspace is launched, it will use the previously selected version.
+This enables the correct version to be used automatically the next time the workspace is launched.

-Existing installations are automatically located from the _Windows Registry_.
-You can also manually specify installation directories.
+Installations are automatically located from the _Windows Registry_.
+It is also possible to manually specify additional installation directories.

 If you end up with a question or suggestion specifically related to the [__EWlaunch utility__][url-repo-home], you might be interested in verifying if it was already discussed in [earlier issues][url-repo-issue-old].
 If you could not find what you are looking for, feel free to [create a new issue][url-repo-issue-new].
 It is possible to receive [notifications][url-gh-docs-notify] about updates in your GitHub inbox by starting to __watch__ this repository.

 ## Setup